Page Content

 Clinical training

-The most important teaching and learning involves direct patient care coupled with immediate access to faculty as well as a robust free online library.
+The most important teaching and learning involves direct patient care coupled with immediate access to faculty.
 Our rotation schedule and curriculum in the Internal Medicine Residency at Mayo Clinic's campus in Arizona span the wealth of diversity in internal medicine and patients cared for by internists.

 Highlights of our curriculum include fundamental training that is balanced between inpatient and outpatient settings, as well as between general medicine and subspecialty medicine.
 Each resident has a research or career elective in the first year, which allows direct career and research mentoring to begin formally early in training.